What are side effects of the flu shot? - NewsBreak

 The CDC recommends almost everyone 6 months and older get a flu shot by the end of October.
 For people with heart disease, the flu vaccine can lower the risk of dying from heart problems and any other cause, according to research published in March in the Journal of the American Heart Association .

 Flu strains evolve, so the vaccines are reformulated every year.
-This year’s vaccines are designed to protect against the four flu viruses most likely to spread during the upcoming season.Prepare now: At-home tests and other things you need in your home sick kit
+This year’s vaccines are designed to protect against the four flu viruses most likely to spread during the upcoming season.Police: Man found murdered in backyard of Oklahoma home

 If you’re planning on getting a flu vaccine, there’s a chance you could experience side effects.
 The CDC said the good news is that the side effects are generally mild and go away within a few days.